Climate change in Antarctica: Terrestrial ecosystems

 On the Antarctic continent, lichens (386 known species), mosses (133 species), ice algae, and liverworts (27 species) are mainly found in coastal areas.
 In the Antarctic Peninsula, green snow algae have a combined biomass of around 1300 tonnes.
 As glaciers retreat, they expose areas that often become colonized by pioneer lichen species.
-Warming of the Antarctic Peninsula had increased growth rates of mosses four-fold; on the other hand, moss populations in areas of Antarctica that have become drier have deteriorated in spite of that warming.
+Warming of the Antarctic Peninsula had increased growth rates of mosses four-fold.
+Moss populations in areas of Antarctica that have become drier have deteriorated in spite of that warming.

 The reduction in precipitation in East Antarctica had turned many green mosses from green to red or brown as they respond to the drought.
 Schistidium antarctici had declined, while the desiccation-tolerant species Bryum pseudotriquetrum and Ceratodon purpureus have increased.
 Likewise, lichens have grown more rapidly because of warming in places that it does not interfere with precipitation, such as on Livingston Island, but declined in places that snowfall had become more intense and buries them more often, like on the South Shetland Islands.

 The Antarctic ozone hole has led to an increase in UV-B radiation, which causes observed damage to living cells, reducing their capacity to photosynthesize.
-Moreover, greater warming brings more people to Antarctica, and local flora had never experienced their presence before, as even footprints directly modify their habitat.
+Greater warming brings more people to Antarctica, and local flora had never experienced their presence before, as even footprints directly modify their habitat.
 One estimate suggests every additional person at an Antarctica research station on average disturbs an area close to 1,000 football fields.